ruby/ruby/README.md

 YJIT supports all command-line options supported by upstream CRuby, but also adds a few YJIT-specific options:

 - `--disable-yjit`: turn off YJIT (enabled by default)
 - `--yjit-stats`: produce statistics after the execution of a program (must compile with `cppflags=-DRUBY_DEBUG` to use this)
+- `--yjit-exec-mem-size=N`: size of the executable memory block to allocate (default 256 MiB)
 - `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 2)
 - `--yjit-version-limit=N`: maximum number of versions to generate per basic block (default 4)
 - `--yjit-greedy-versioning`: greedy versioning mode (disabled by default, may increase code size)

 ### Benchmarking